 Equally serious are cases in which the airbag does not deploy as expected.

-During a five-month investigation, ConsumerAffairs.com examined more than 160 complaints submitted by consumers whose airbags did not deploy in accidents.
+During a five-month investigation, ConsumerAffairs.com examined more than 160 reports submitted by consumers whose airbags did not deploy in accidents.
 Main conclusion: most failures occurred in used cars which had most likely been involved in previous accidents without the current owners' knowledge.
 There were far fewer failures in newer original-owner cars, lending credence to experts' contention that airbags in today's newer cars are extremely reliable.

 Who's to blame?
 In many cases, it's unscrupulous rebuilders who fix up and sell cars that have been wrecked or damaged in floods, usually neglecting to repair or replace the airbags.
 The insurance companies make billions per year selling totaled cars to rebuilders and must share a large portion of the blame.